ranjithnrjk/MLops_capstone_edureka/README.md

 ```

 ### 4. Access the Application
-Once the app is running, open a browser and go to:
+Once the app is running, open a browser and go to the link displayed in the terminal, usually, it is:
 ```
 http://127.0.0.1:5000/
 ```